Dallinger/Griduniverse/QUICKSTART.md

 ### Running the experiment

-When the services are up, You can run **GridUniverse** using its default configuration with the following command:
+When the services are up, You can run **GridUniverse** using its default configuration with the following commands (it is important to change the directory for running the command, or dallinger will not find the experiment):

+    $ cd dlgr/griduniverse
     $ dallinger develop debug

 This will spawn initial game items according to the default game configuration (see below) and open the developer dashboard in a new browser window.
 Do not stop this process or the experiment will be interrupted.